Sacred and the Profane

 Camille Saint-Saëns: Fantaisie for Violin and Harp, Op.
 124 (Chad Hoopes/Kibbey)

 J.S.
-Bach: Toccata and Fugue in D Minor, BWV 565 (Kibbey)
+Bach: Toccata and Fugue in D Minor, BWV 565 (trans. for solo harp, Kibbey)

 Benjamin Britten: Lachrymae (Matthew Lipman/Kibbey)